Noufalmutairi/Python-HealthBehavior-Project/README.md

 # Health Behavior Dataset Analysis Project

 ## Overview
 This study analyzes health behavior using participant data, including key factors like age, gender, habits, and health status.
-The goal is to uncover patterns in how people make health-related decisions.
+This analysis focuses on uncovering how habits and choices shape our health outcomes.

 ## Dataset
 The dataset used in this analysis is `HealthB_data.csv`, which contains information about health behaviors, demographics, and related factors.